 PPP Direct specifies whether to start PPP negotiation immediately after a user enters the PPP command in the terminal server interface, or to wait to receive a PPP packet from an application.
 (Some applications expect to receive a packet first.)

-• The message informing users they are in PPP mode
+The message informing users they are in PPP mode

-You can specify that no message is displayed, or choose between "PPP Mode" and "PPP Session".
+You can specify that no message appear, or choose between PPP Mode and PPP Session.

 Example PPP configuration

 This example enables PPP direct mode: